Office of the Superintendent of Financial Institutions

 OSFI may terminate its review of an application where, in OSFI’s view, based on the quality of the applicant’s submissions, and despite significant feedback from OSFI, the applicant is unable to satisfy the information requirements in support of the application.
 In this regard, applicants should note that they bear the onus of satisfying OSFI’s information requirements in a timely, clear and complete manner.

-Prior to submitting the formal application, a prospective applicant is requested to contact the Legislation and Approvals Division to schedule an initial in-person meeting with OSFI to discuss the proposed continuance and the application process.
+Prior to submitting the formal application, a prospective applicant is requested to contact the Regulatory Affairs Division to schedule an initial in-person meeting with OSFI to discuss the proposed continuance and the application process.
 Footnote 11 This discussion provides an opportunity for OSFI to provide preliminary feedback regarding any apparent or potential regulatory, prudential or public policy issues.

 The initial discussion also provides an opportunity for OSFI to clarify its processes and expectations regarding applications to continue as an FCU generally, along with any unique considerations that may be applicable to that particular prospective applicant.